 Mann Library selects in a wide range of subject areas, reflecting the research and teaching interests of the College of Agriculture and Life Sciences (CALS) and the College of Human Ecology (CHE).
-Mann’s selection practices are generally in accord with the collection priorities of the wider Cornell University Library.
-At Mann, a selector for serials and a selector for books work together as a team with input from other Mann liaisons to ensure that the library’s collections are appropriately wide and deep to meet the needs of its users and also address emerging trends.
+Mann’s selection practices adhere to the collection priorities of the wider Cornell University Library.
+Mann selectors rely on input from other Mann liaisons to ensure that the library’s collections are appropriately wide and deep to meet the needs of its users and also address emerging trends.
 Materials in all formats are considered for inclusion, based on a range of criteria.
 Although priorities vary greatly by subject, broadly speaking they include:

 Scholarly titles have highest priority, usually in English but also in foreign languages as appropriate to the discipline.
 Electronic access is favored where possible, with permanent access desired; some print only titles of importance are also selected.
 Technical and trade journals, annual reviews, “advances in . . .” series, proceedings, scientific and/or technical reports and research bulletins of major academies, learned societies, professional research and educational organizations and government agencies are generally of high interest.
 Though there are exceptions, lower priority serial publications include newsletters, newspapers, popular periodicals, hobbyist titles, corporate annual reports, lists, and so forth.